Skubal snaps losing streak, Tigers beat Mariners 6-2

 Tarik Skubal struck out a career-high nine in his first win of the season, Harold Castro drove in three runs and the Detroit Tigers beat the Seattle Mariners 6-2 on Wednesday night.

-Skubal (1-6) scattered four hits over five innings, helping Detroit earn its first series sweep in Seattle since April 2006.
+Skubal (1-6) scattered four hits over five innings, showing emotion at key points as he helped Detroit earn its first series sweep in Seattle since April 2006.

+“He’s got to pitch with a little edge and a little anger at times and he came out hot today,” Tigers manager A.J.
+Hinch said.

 With the sweep, which included Spencer Turnbull’s no-hitter on Tuesday night, Detroit has won four of its last five and eight of 10.
 The Mariners had nine hits against Tigers pitchers in the three-game series with 29 strikeouts.